1972 Giro d'Italia: Route and stages

 Race director Vincenzo Torriani revealed the race route on 28 March 1972 in front of several journalists.
 Torriani reported that Belgium had expressed interest in hosting the start of the race with a cash incentive, but arrived late in the process and would be considered for the 1973 edition.
 After the routes announcement in March, it was modified and contained twenty days of racing, with three split stages, which covered a grand total of 3716 km, which was reduced from the 3794 km initially.
 The race featured two rest days, the first of which was used to transfer from Messina to Rome on 30 May.
 There were eleven stages containing seventeen categorized climbs that awarded points for the mountains classification across eleven stages.
 In total, the race climbed 24.3 km, 3.4 km less than the previous year.
 The average length of each stage was 185.8 km.
 The route contained three time trial stages for a total of 58 km.
-One of the days featured two time trials each in Forte dei Marmi, where Torriani pitched the idea that there could be three winners on the stage, one for each winner of the split time trial stage and one winner for the best combined time from both performances.
+One of the days featured two time trials each in Forte dei Marmi, where Torriani pitched the idea that there could be three winners on the stage, one for each winner of the split time trial stage and one winner for the best combined time from both performances, but in the end it counted as two stages, each with points for the points classification.
 At the initial route announcement there was speculation that a prologue would take place on 20 May in Venice, but it was later reported to have failed because Torriani did not get approval from the Venetian government.

 The route began in Venice for the first time in race history and traveled south and crossed the Apennines until reaching the edge of the continental section of Italy.
 The race transferred to Sicily for a stage.
 Following the conclusion of Messina stage, the race had a rest day that was used to transfer for Rome.
 The event continued north and reached the Alps before reaching the Alps and making a turn south and west to travel towards Milan for the finish.
 The entire route crossed through the majority of Italian regions.

 It was believed Torriani made the race very mountainous in order to keep Merckx from overly dominating the race.
 Author William Fotheringham shared that sentiment, specifically stating that Torriani designed the route in order to give José Manuel Fuente several opportunities to attack Eddy Merckx.
 The race was predicted to be under poor weather for the majority of its duration.